hrevans07/honeynet/SETTING UP VIRUTALIZATION.md

 - **Enable VT-d and SR-IOV**
 	- You can verify that VT-d is enabled by checking dmesg, which is kind of like log files for the linux kernel.
 	- run ```dmesg | grep -i 'iommu'```
-	- if you see any hits, then VT-d is enabled and SR-IOV are enabled, if not then it probably needs turning on in BIOS like VT-x
+	- if you see any hits, then VT-d  and SR-IOV are enabled, if not then it probably needs turning on in BIOS like VT-x
 	- SR-IOV is almost never enabled by defualt, so to enable it do the following:
 		- Note this can be checked by grepping dmesg for iommu again, as this should enable it
 ```bash